Guide for Authors

 Authors are required to read the following rules before submitting their materials and upload their manuscripts in accordance with these rules:

 General writing style: All manuscripts should be written in a standard A4 size word document with 2.5 cm wide margins on all sides, and references, figures or tables should be numbered in the order of their occurrence in the text.
 The text should be written in Times New Roman font with double spaces in a 12-point font without left-aligned and syllabic line breaks.
-Please leave a single space between words and after the sentence point.
+Care should be taken to leave a single space between words and after punctuation marks.
 The left indent for the paragraph should be set by clicking once with the tab key.
 The International System of Units (SI) should be used for units of measurement.
 All pages of the article should be numbered at the end of the page.
 All articles should follow the spelling rules and punctuation marks should be appropriate.

 References should start on a separate page in the article file, not at the end of the article.
 Tables, table descriptions, images/figures and image/figure descriptions should also be added to the main article file on a separate page after the references.
 Table/Picture/figure descriptions should be immediately below the tables/pictures/figures.